 Which teams and departments use DAM?

 As discussed in an FAQ above, DAM platforms can be operated and maintained by technical and non-technical teams.
-Depending on the company size, industry and type of DAM, the specific teams and departments will vary.
-However, there are a few teams that will commonly interact with a DAM including: Development, Content, Design, Digital, eCommerce, Product, and Marketing.
+Depending on the company size, industry, and type of DAM, the specific teams and departments will vary.
+However, there are a few teams that will commonly interact with a DAM including Development, Content, Design, Digital, eCommerce, Product, and Marketing.

 What is the difference between a CMS and a DAM?

 CMS and DAM platforms share some similar capabilities but they ultimately serve different business and functional purposes.
 A CMS is very good at managing your content for the web.
-A DAM, on the other hand, is good at being the central source-of-truth for all of your company content, regardless of its use-case, or the channel it is served through.
+A DAM, on the other hand, is good at being the central source of truth for all of your company content, regardless of its use case, or the channel it is served through.
 DAMs also provide more comprehensive categorization and permissions capabilities.
 It is important to note that a DAM and CMS can coexist harmoniously and this is a common deployment method.

 Will a DAM integrate with my PIM system?

 It is certainly possible but this integration is dependent on the flexibility of your Digital Asset Management system and its available integrations.
-One important factor to consider is that some DAM offerings will offer a PIM-lite functionality, whereby the DAM contains enough product metadata capabilities and thus removes the need for a separate PIM system altogether, let alone an integration.
+One important factor to consider is that some DAM offerings will offer a PIM-lite functionality, whereby the DAM contains enough product metadata capabilities and thus removes the need for a separate PIM system altogether, let alone integration.

-Which is the best DAM?
+What is the best DAM?

 DAM is a hotly contested market with many players, however, each vendor provides a slightly nuanced offering.
 A better way to position this question would be “What is the best DAM for our company?”, because the best DAM for one company, will not be the best DAM for another.